-Initiated two years ago, the Paid work experience is now at \$9.50/hour - subject to increase should minimum wage be increased.
+Initiated two years ago, the paid work experience is \$1.75 above minimum wage (\$9.50/hour).
 This is a \$.50 increase from the hourly wage paid to participants last year.
 Work experience positions are expected to be at least 120 hours but no more than 240 hours of work related activities.